ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 ### Other details

 - Regular tasks.
 Since we start them ourselves, the question arises where spans of such tasks will go and who will be the parent span.
 You can make a separate parent span for each launch of a regular task, to which all children will be tied.
 This span will be trivial: it will begin as soon as it ends.
-In truth, conceptually open telemetry [dictates](https://opentelemetry.io/docs/concepts/signals/traces/#span-events) to make an event in such cases, not a span.
+In truth, conceptually Open Telemetry [dictates](https://opentelemetry.io/docs/concepts/signals/traces/#span-events) to make an event in such cases, not a span.
 But here, due to the absence of a parent, you have to make a span.
 Thus, there will be one trace per each launch of the regular task.
 - Another point about regular tasks: what if a regular task is very long or even eternal?
 Here, you will have to somehow break the trace into several, at some point start a new parent span.
 The details still need to be thought out.
 - Links between spans.
 Sometimes a task depends on the results of another task that is not child for it.
 For example, retire base disk or acquire base disk wait for the base disk to be filled.
-In this case, it makes sense to use span links [general doc](https://opentelemetry.io/docs/concepts/signals/traces/#span-links), [implementation in go skd](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/trace#Link) — this is a way to create a link between two spans (possibly from different traces).
+In this case, it makes sense to use span links [general doc](https://opentelemetry.io/docs/concepts/signals/traces/#span-links), [implementation in Go SDK](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/trace#Link) — this is a way to create a link between two spans (possibly from different traces).
 I'm not 100% sure that it will work, but it's worth trying.

 Note: you need to make sure that one and the same span does not have too many incoming links (by default there is a limit on the number of links — 128, [doc](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/trace#NewSpanLimits)).
-- There are requests to ydb that have no parent span — these are requests to the task database in ydb, which are selected for execution.
-Such requests are made outside of any task or request in grpc facade, so these requests will not have a parent span.
+- There are requests to YDB that have no parent span — these are requests to the task database in YDB, which are selected for execution.
+Such requests are made outside of any task or request in GRPC facade, so these requests will not have a parent span.
 This results in one separate trace per each such request.
 You can think about whether it is possible to improve this situation somehow.

 ### Span attributes

-- Span type (need to distinguish execution of a task within one generation, sending a request to another service, processing a request in grpc facade).
+- Span type (need to distinguish execution of a task within one generation, sending a request to another service, processing a request in GRPC facade).
 If it's about a request to another service — then the name of the service the request goes to is also needed.
 - Task ID
 - Task type
 - Generation of the task